seemoo-lab/internalblue/README.md

 For [Android](android_bluetooth_stack) with ADB, either connect the phone via USB or setup ADB over TCP and make sure you enable USB debugging in the developer settings of Android.
-The Android device needs to run a Bluetooth stack that was compiled with debugging features enabled.
-A detailed description on how to compile the Bluetooth stack for your device can be found in the *README.md* file inside the *android_bluetooth_stack* directory of this repository.
-It also contains precompiled stacks for some devices.
-InternalBlue does not work without the debug Bluetooth stack.

 If you have a jailbroken [iOS](ios-proxy) device, you need to install a proxy that locally connects to the Bluetooth device and forwards HCI commands and events.